Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 {% hint style="info" %}
 Method `getExperienceCloudIdWithCompletionHandler` was added in ACPCore version 2.5.0 and ACPIdentity version 2.2.0.
 {% endhint %}

-This API retrieves the ECID that was generated when the app was initially launched and is stored in the ECID Service.

-This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall.
-The values are returned via the callback.

 **Syntax**